hellerve/blog/wip/Building_Worlds.md

 The question is: how do we keep this property without sacrificing stability?

-In my opinion, the people that know most about what we do are artists, philosophers, and mathematicians, no matter how often I’ll be called an engineer.
+In my opinion, the people that know most about what we do are artists, philosophers, and mathematicians, no matter how often we’ll be called engineers.
 That is the best I can do for now.
-Maybe in the future, we can become engineers, but then our discipline won’t look like it looks now, and probably not for the reasons that the people who call me an engineer imagine.
+Maybe in the future, we can become engineers, but then our discipline won’t look like it looks now, and probably not for the reasons that the people who call us engineers imagine.

 #### Footnotes